-Sabra realized her need of pious company. had no one to converse with her upon the subject of religion; nearly all employed by Samuel were worldlyminded and disposed to ridicule religion.
-Some of them had pious parents but they had been led astray. lacked confidence in her ability to speak in the cause. and she chose not to argue the subject.
+Sabra realized her need of pious company.
+She had no one to converse with her upon the subject of religion; nearly all employed by Sam-Joel had embraced this uel were Universalists. doctrine.
+She esteemed him highly, but it was often a query, in her mind, why he should believe in this creed, when he had been a Sabbath school scholar, and also had a pious mother.
+She soon ascertained the true cause: his shopmates were constantly advocating this doctrine.
+It is strange that the professor of experimental religion does not as voluntarily advocate this belief, as do those who believe all mankind will be saved.
+Sabra lacked confidence in her ability to speak in the cause, and she chose not to argue the subject.
 She could refer to her Bible; she had taken it with her to the shop, as her only counsellor.
 For some time she kept it concealed.
-One day she had a few leisure moments, and had been reading, and laid it upon the bench.
-Samuel came and saw the Bible lying there, and took it up.
-He appeared quite displeased; said he was astonished; asked who brought it there.
+One day she had a few leisure moments, and had been reading, and had laid it upon the bench.
+Samuel came in and saw the Bible laying there, and took He appeared quite displeased; said he it up. was astonished; asked who brought it there.
 Sabra told him she did.
-He said it was no place for books; that he did not pay them for their time to read: She seldom said anything back, but at this time she felt it would She restrained her emotions until after he was gone, and then burst into a flood of tears. night, she took her Bible to the house, and retired early; her mother feared she was sick, and came up to her room, as she often did, to see that all was right.
-Sabra tried to speak cheerfully; but her mother knew something was wrong.
-Sabra said she had the headache; and it was true, for she always had the nervous headache after weeping.
-The next day she was unable to go to the shop.
-Towards evening, Samuel came to see why Sabra was not at work.
-His mother told him that she had not sat up any during the day; he was out of humor, said he hoped she would give her some medicine to take, so that she might be able to go to the shop the following day, for everything went wrong when she was away; that the girls had done nothing but. waste during her absence; that they would as soon dry paint by moonlight as in any other way; that he had just found a rack full of articles left out doors to dry in the rain.
+He said it was no place for books; that he did not pay them for their time, to read.
+She seldom said anything back, but at this time she felt it would be right.
+She restrained her emotions until after he was gone, and then burst into a flood of tears.
+At night, she took her Bible to the house, and retired early; her mother feared she was sick, and came up to her room, as she often did, to see that all was right.
+Sabra tried to speak cheerfully, but her mother knew something was wrong.
+Sabra said she had the headache; and it was true, for she always had the nervous headache after weep-The next day she was unable to go to the ing. shop.
+Toward evening, Samuel came to see why Sabra was not at work; his mother told him that she had not set up any during the day; he was out of humor, said he hoped she would give her some medicine to take, so that she might be able to go to the shop by the following day, for everything went wrong when she was away; that the girls had done nothing but waste during her absence; that they would as soon dry paint by moonlight as in any other way; that he had just found a rack full of articles left out doors to dry in the rain.
 He wished she would go and remain there, if she was not able to work.
-He said her time was worth a dollar a day every day; he had rather either of his men would leave, than her.
+He said her time was worth a dollar a day, every day; he had rather either of his men would leave than her.
 He never thought what he had said to her about the Bible.
-After he had gone, his mother went up to her room, and said, "Cheer up, you do not know what Samuel says about you;" and then related what he had said.
+After he had gone, his mother went up to her room, and said, "cheer up, you do not know what Samuel says about you," and then related what he had said.
 Sabra was not in humor to rejoice, but merely replied: "I always endeavor to please him, and to save all I can."
 "We all know that, my child," said her mother.
-"We know that you are careful, and that you save all you can, in everything.; but it pleases me that Samuel thinks so much of you."
+"We know that you are careful, and that you save all you can, in everything, but it pleases me that Samuel thinks so much of you."